griffithlab/rnaseq_tutorial/Unix-Bootcamp.md

 ## 19: Removing files ##

 You've seen how to remove a directory with the `rmdir` command, but `rmdir` won't remove directories if they contain any files.
-So how can we remove the files we have created (inside `Learning_Unix/Temp`)?
+So how can we remove the files we have created?
 In order to do this, we will have to use the [rm][] (remove) command.

 >***Please read the next section VERY carefully.
 Misuse of the `rm` command can lead to needless death & destruction***